-White peppercorns do not get used a lot in American cooking except as a seasoning for light-colored dishes like macaroni salad where you may not want black specks from black peppercorns.
-White peppercorns are also used in a lot of French dishes for their ability to disappear in creamy sauces, but they are also a good option when you need a milder pepper flavor than you would get from black peppercorns.
-If you cannot find white peppercorns in your local grocery store and don’t want to wait for them to be shipped to you, try one of the following white peppercorns substitutes.
+White peppercorns do not get used a lot in American cooking, except as a seasoning for light-colored dishes.
+White peppercorns are also used in a lot of French cuisine for their ability to disappear in creamy white sauces and cream-based soups, but they are also a good option when you need a milder pepper flavor than you would get from black peppercorns.
+If you cannot find white peppercorns in your local grocery store, try one of the following white peppercorns substitutes.

 Your best bet: Black peppercorns